COVID-19 Updates: State of public health emergency declared.

 Alberta Innovates supports

 Alberta Innovates receives funding to support and accelerate research, innovation and entrepreneurship across sectors.
-Alberta Innovates offers a number of key programs and supports for Alberta companies.
+Learn more about Alberta Innovates' key programs and supports for Alberta companies.

 Alberta Innovation Voucher and Micro-Voucher Programs